-- Five minutes will be allowed for setup. - The presentation will be a maximum of 15 minutes in length. - The presenters will receive a signal at 10 minutes and 14 minutes. - At 15 minutes, the timekeeper will announce that time is up, and the presentation will end. - Seven minutes will be allotted to questions and answers in the preliminary and semifinal rounds. - Eight minutes will be allotted for questions and answers in the final round.
-Questions and answers will terminate at the end of the allotted time. - Three minutes will be allowed for take-down. - The presentations will be designed to be viewed by the judges. - The audience at-large will not be of concern to the presenters. - The judges may ask questions of all individuals on the presenting team. - Each individual is encouraged to respond to at least one question from the judges.
+- Five minutes will be allowed for setup. - The presentation will be a maximum of 15 minutes in length. - The presenters will receive a signal at 10 minutes and 14 minutes. - At 15 minutes, the timekeeper will announce that time is up, and the presentation will end. - Seven minutes for questions and answers will be allotted in both the preliminary and semifinal rounds. - Eight minutes for questions and answers will be allotted in the final round.
+Questions and answers will terminate at the end of the allotted time. - Three minutes will be allowed for take-down. - The presentations will be designed to be viewed by the judges. - The audience at-large will not be of concern to the presenters. - The judges may ask questions of all individuals of the presenting team. - Each individual is encouraged to respond to at least one question from the judges.